 Visiting Kompong Phluk in Rainy Season (June-October)

-Visiting any time of year, you’re bound to see some portion of the village over water, but for the full effect you’ll want to visit from well after the rains have started to just before the water recedes again.
-Another benefit of visiting in the wet season is that you’ll spend more time getting to Kompong Phluk by boat than by tuk-tuk.
+Visiting any time of year, you’re bound to see some portion of the village over water (take a look at the photos earlier in this post for some good examples), but for the full effect you’ll want to visit from well after the rains have started to just before the water recedes again.

 Visiting Kompong Phluk in Dry Season

-We struck a balance visiting in mid-November and were pleased with the outcome.
+We felt like we struck a balance visiting Kompong Phluk in mid-November and were pleased with the outcome.

 However, curiosity about peoples and cultures has its limitations when traveling.